 Community wellness and safety begins with supports to encourage individuals and families to be and stay healthy.
-Healthy lifestyles, including mental health, are kept with the promotion of physical activity, volunteerism, positive relationships within families, and time on the land.
-These are the things we believe help to prevent chronic disease, domestic abuse, and feelings of helplessness.
-This means getting it right from the start, before children are even born and when they are under age five, through until late in life when planning is required to ensure independence for seniors in the places where they are most comfortable.
-When mental health concerns do arise, especially for youth, our communities and health care system need to be prepared with services that take into account one's culture, location, and social setting.
+Healthy lifestyles, including mental health, may be achieved and maintained through the promotion of physical activity, volunteerism, positive relationships within families, and time on the land.
+These are the things we believe help to prevent chronic disease, partner and family violence, and feelings of helplessness.
+This means getting it right from the start, before children are even born and when they are under age 5, through until late in life when planning is required to ensure independence for seniors in the places where they are most comfortable.
+When mental health concerns do arise, especially for youth, our communities and health-care system need to be prepared with services that take into account one's culture, location, and social circumstances.
 When chronic disease is diagnosed, it needs to be caught early, by health practitioners who understand the cultural and historical dimensions of health care in NWT.
-When family violence or crime does occur, we need measures in place to reintegrate offenders and heal families.
+When violence or crime does occur, we need measures in place to reintegrate offenders and heal families.
 Territorial government is one partner in ensuring the wellness and safety of our communities, alongside families, community groups, police, courts, and schools.

-Our plan begins with prevention, by encouraging healthy lifestyles and strong families, making sure sustainable and responsive systems are in place for people when they are needed, and planning for individual well-being from birth to old age, being mindful of our history and culture, but confident that our residents have many strengths to build upon and anchor us towards a better future.
+Our plan continues to be to focus on prevention, by encouraging healthy lifestyles and strong families, making sure sustainable and responsive systems are in place for people when they are needed, and planning for individual well-being from birth to old age, being mindful of our history and culture, but confident that our residents have many strengths to build upon and anchor us towards a better future.
 This is how:

-- 1. Focusing on mental health and addictions by ensuring that services are delivered locally with culturally-appropriate methods. - To enhance access to culturally-appropriate programs and services, we will develop a comprehensive mental health and addictions framework that: - Prioritizes improvements to outpatient mental health services, with a particular focus on youth mental health services in schools and the broader community - ♦ Addresses gaps in integrated community-based services
+- 1. Focusing on mental health and addictions by ensuring that services are delivered locally with culturally appropriate methods. - To enhance access to culturally appropriate programs and services, we will develop a comprehensive mental health and addictions framework that: - Prioritizes improvements to outpatient mental health services, with a particular focus on youth mental health services in schools and the broader community.

-- Evaluates our land-based addictions healing programs - ♦ Models a mobile addictions treatment team - ♦ Enhances treatment options at local and regional levels, including aftercare - ♦ Compiles baseline data so that government can be better held to account for the performance of mental health and addictions services. - Taking into account mental health and addictions, we will look at innovative ways to prevent and reduce crime such as integrated case management, wellness courts, domestic violence treatment options courts, and culturally appropriate correctional programs.
+- Addresses gaps in integrated community-based services. - ♦ Evaluates our land-based addictions healing programs. - Models a mobile addictions treatment team. - ♦ Enhances treatment options at local and regional levels, including aftercare. - ♦ Compiles baseline data so that government can be better held to account for the performance of mental health and addictions services. - Taking into account mental health and addictions, we will look at innovative ways to prevent and reduce crime such as integrated case management, wellness courts, domestic violence treatment options courts, and culturally appropriate correctional programs. - We will enhance support to communities in crisis by providing appropriate responses to suicide, which include: - ♦ Establishing a support team of headquarters and regional staff, to form a crisis response network that can respond and provide support to communities. - Providing specialized trauma informed training and critical incidence stress debriefing (CISD) training to the crisis response network. - ♦ Building surge capacity so there is coverage for team members participating on the network. - ♦ Utilizing the expertise of the crisis response network team members to promote enhanced suicide intervention activities. - ♦ Developing a program monitoring framework.